Centre-for-Marine-Applied-Research/strings/README.md

 `strings` was developed specifically to streamline CMAR’s workflow, but is flexible enough that other users can apply it to process data from the accepted sensors (Table 1).
-Refer to vignettes for more detail.
+Refer to the vignettes for more detail.

 <table>
 <thead>